Aurora PostgreSQL database cleanup on an Amazon MWAA environment - Amazon Managed Workflows for Apache Airflow

 Code sample

 The following DAG cleans the metadata database for the tables specified in TABLES_TO_CLEAN.
-The example deletes data from the specified tables for the past seven days.
+The example deletes data from the specified tables that is older than 30 days.
 To adjust how far back the entries are deleted, set MAX_AGE_IN_DAYS to a different value.